 He retired from the service in 1965.
-Since his retirement, he has been associated with the Ford Foundation and the American Public Health Association.
+After his retirement, he was associated with the Ford Foundation and the American Public Health Association.

 Dr. Price was director of planning of the medical institutions, the Johns Hopkins Medical Institution, Baltimore, MD, until his retirement on July 1, 1980.

 Dr. Sessoms came to NIH in 1953 as a member of the NCI staff.
 From 1955 to 1957 he was assistant director of the Clinical Center.
 He was appointed assistant director, NCI, on January 1, 1958, prior to his appointment in November 1958 as chief of NCI's Cancer Chemotherapy National Service Center.